jlapeyre/ranwalk-Julia-vs-Cxx/README.md

 This is similar to other testimonies: I heard about Julia and decided to test it.
 It takes a few minutes to learn, a few minutes to code an example, and the results are astonishing.
 I had been putting off moving from perl to python.
 Now, I don't have to.
+EDIT: There is a *lot* of technical software written in python.
+So in fact, calling python from Julia is very useful.

+A caveat on interpreting the results.
+This does not support the general statement "Julia is faster than C++".
+In fact, in this particular example, the bulk of the time is spent generating random numbers.
+It means something more like: 1) Julia is much faster than the gnu C++-11 template library at sampling Boolean random variables.
+2) If loops and function calls etc. are slower in Julia, the effect is very small compared to the relative efficiency of the RNGs.

 #### Running the comparison

 The idea is to write the code in a straightforward, idiomatic, yet efficient way.
-C++-11 improves on C and previous C++ versions by including high-quality RNG's in the interface to the standard library, although it is stil a bit of a PITA to use them.
+C++-11 improves on C and previous C++ versions by including high-quality RNG's in the interface to the standard library, although it is still a bit of a PITA to use them.

 In linux/unix the test is done like this: